Daremonic/payswitch-docs/features/merchant-controls/fraud-and-risk-management.md

 With this section you will get a good understanding of FRM, it's need, use cases, architecture and steps to integrate it in your system.
 {% endhint %}

-The Hyperswitch Fraud and Risk Management (FRM) platform offers a comprehensive Unified API designed to cater to your specific payment validation needs, effectively enhancing fraud protection within your payment ecosystem.
+The PaySwitcher Fraud and Risk Management (FRM) platform offers a comprehensive Unified API designed to cater to your specific payment validation needs, effectively enhancing fraud protection within your payment ecosystem.

 ## Benefits